This conference will assess the next steps for reducing health inequalities in England.

 Engagement with policy officials at this conference

 Westminster Health Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: DHSC; Government Equalities Office; HMPPS; MHCLG; and the NAO.
+This seminar will be an opportunity for stakeholders to engage with a range of interested officials who have reserved places representing: DHSC; Government Equalities Office; MHCLG; HMPPS; Defra; and NAO.

 Price: £95 PLUS VAT